About Hosea Youth Services

 Youth who are homeless or at-risk of becoming homeless come from all socio-economic and ethnic backgrounds.
 Many are affected by childhood trauma, substance abuse, teenage pregnancy and the stress of street life; all of which can delay healthy adolescent development.
-These youth commonly suffer from deficits in their social skills, communication skills, opportunities, confidence and self worth.
+These youth commonly suffer from deficits in their social and communication skills, opportunities, confidence and self worth.

-Hosea’s Goals are to:
+HYS’s Goals are to:

 - Increase prevention efforts in Lane County for youth at-risk of becoming homeless.